umijs/umi/docs/docs/docs/max/antd.en-US.md

     // less or css, default less
     style: 'less',
     // shortcut of `configProvider.theme`
-    // use to configure theme token, antd v5 only
+    // used to configure theme token, antd v5 only
     theme: {},
     // antd <App /> valid for version 5.1.0 or higher, default: undefined
     appConfig: {},